 Address: Huỳnh Văn Nghệ, Khu Phố 4, Tp.
 Biên Hòa, Đồng Na

-5. Visit the Dao Tien Endangered Primate Species Center
+5. Dao Tien Endangered Primate Species Center

 If you ever happen to come across the Cat Tien National Park, you should check out this center.
 The Dao Tien Endangered Primate Species Centre is located on a tiny isolated island, which is home to endangered primate species such as the golden-cheeked gibbons, silvered langurs, back shanked douc, and the pygmy slow loris.
 These intelligent primates are taught useful skills at the center before being released back into the wildlife.